Janusz A. Zajdel Award: History

 In 2014, a free online e-book of the stories nominated for year 2013 was made available.

 Winners

 The year given is the year of publication.
 Since 1992, novels and short stories have been judged separately.
+The winners of the award are:

 Winner summaries

 2019: Radek Rak, Baśń o wężowym sercu...

 The novel is loosely based on the legends about Jakub Szela, the leader of a 1846 peasant uprising known as the Galician slaughter.
 It gained several other literary awards.

 2019: Marta Potocka, "Chomik"

 Marta Potocka is a young writer, with several short stories.
 She works as a programmer.
 Her winning work "Chomik" ["Hamster"] was published in the e-zine Esensja, no. 5, 2019.
 The story is set in the near future Poland.
 The heavily criticized Social Insurance Institution is closed and the basic social security payment is introduced to everybody subject to the condition that to qualify for it the person must join the program of Social Monitoring.
 The Social Insurance Institution is replaced with the Social Balance Institution, whose function is to control that people spend as much money as possible.
 Those who do not want to spend are called "hamsters", i.e., "hoarders".
 An employee of SII tries to handle a particularly tough "hamster" and fails, but instead uncovers a much larger problem.
 Chomik is available online.